Between Christmas and New Years we run a special called Walk-Ins. Find out more information here.

 I saw you take walk-ins.
 When are you doing that again?

 We have special walk-in times around the Christmas/New Year’s holidays only.
 Check our website for specifics.

 My group is bigger than 10 people.
 Can we still climb together?

-We offer large groups after hours so we don’t interfere with our regular climbers.
-Call for more details.
+We offer large groups after hours our regular hours.
+That way we don’t interfere with our regular climbers.
+Call for pricing and more details.

 Can I learn to belay for my kids even if I don’t want to climb?

 Do you teach belay classes on any other days?

 Yes, for groups of three or more we can work out other times.
 Call us to set up a time.

 Does it cost anything for my grandfather, grandmother, spouse, etc to watch?

 No, spectators are free when accompanied by a climber.